 In a classroom of 25 students, it’s virtually impossible for a teacher to find the right approach for everyone.
 But thanks to using an AI for learning a new language, the needs of each individual student can be taken into consideration.
 With AI integrated into the learning process, educators can collect tons of data about learners, their interests, their abilities, and so on.
 When analyzed, this data can pave the way for personalized education.

-AI learning platforms allow learners to work at their own pace, repeating topics and emphasizing things they have trouble with, engaging them with the tasks they’re best at, appealing to their interests, and taking into account such factors as cultural background.
+AI-powered language learning platforms allow learners to work at their own pace, repeating topics and emphasizing things they have trouble with, engaging them with the tasks they’re best at, appealing to their interests, and taking into account such factors as cultural background.
 Data also allows teachers to understand what’s going on in the minds of their students and predict their future performance.

 Providing instant feedback